nyov/scrapy-httpcache/README.rst

 to cache HTTP Requests and Responses locally.

+This plugin provides the Scrapy HttpCache downloader-middleware, which provides low-level cache to all HTTP requests and responses.
+To do this, the system combines the idea of a `cache storage` (where things are cached) with a `cache policy` (what things are cached).
-This plugin provides the Scrapy HttpCache downloader-middleware, which works as a drop-in replacement to the HttpCache shipped with Scrapy.
+This spin-off works as a drop-in replacement to the HttpCache shipped with Scrapy.

 Requirements